goFrendiAsgard/zaruba/docs/core-concepts/project/project-inputs.md

 # 🔤 Project Inputs
 <!--endTocHeader-->

-By adding project input you can make your tasks more configurable.
+Project inputs make your tasks more configurable and interactive.

 Once defined, a project input will be available globally.
 That means several task might share the same input.